 Nutrition in Diabetes: Foods to Avoid

-Seniors should avoid excess fat because too much fat accelerates seniors’ aging process towards diabetes.
+Seniors should avoid excess fat because too much fat accelerates seniors’ aging process toward diabetes.
 Furthermore, saturated fats negatively influence the ability of insulin to affect glucose metabolism.
 Therefore, you are advised to separate the visible fats of meat and chicken skin.
 Below is the list of foods seniors with diabetes should avoid:

 The most dangerous food for diabetes is white rice, as it is used as a food in many countries.
 According to diabetes studies, people with diabetes should not consume white rice more than allowed.

 Flavored and fruit yogurts are usually made from low-fat or skim milk but are rich in carbohydrates and sugar.
-One cup of fruit-flavored yogurt (245 grams) has about 47 grams of sugar.
+One cup of fruit-flavoured yogurt (245 grams) has about 47 grams of sugar.
 Therefore, this type of yogurt’s sugar content is more than ice cream, so seniors with diabetes should use plain yogurt without added sugar.

 Tomato Sause & Ketchup